 Dr. Lois E. Frazier (1920-2017) chose a teaching career when she was in college and focused energy and interest in meeting that goal.
-Earning a bachelor’s degree in 1942 and a MS in 1948 from UNC –Greensboro, Dr. Frazier earned an EdD in Business Education from the University of Indiana at Bloomington in 1961.
-She described her professors at Woman’s College, UNC-G’s earlier incarnation, as "outstanding; they were demanding; but they were genuinely concerned about our total education for careers and life.
+Earning a bachelor’s degree in 1942 and an MS in 1948 from UNC Greensboro, Dr. Frazier earned an EdD in Business Education from the University of Indiana at Bloomington in 1961.
+She described her professors at Woman’s College, UNC-G’s earlier incarnation, as "outstanding; they were demanding; but they were genuinely concerned about our total education for careers and life."

 Dr. Frazier joined BPW in Brevard in 1945 and later became a member of the Raleigh and Greensboro clubs.
-The niece of former N.C.
-Governor Luther H. Hodges, leadership was in the family!
-Her service included a two-year term (1956-1958) as President of the North Carolina Business and Professional Women’s Federation and a one year term (1965-1966) as President of Raleigh’s local club.
+The niece of former NC Gov. Luther H. Hodges, leadership was in the family!
+Her service included a 2-year term (1956-1958) as President of the North Carolina Business and Professional Women’s Federation and a 1-year term (1965-1966) as President of Raleigh’s local club.
 She also served as treasurer of the National Federation for two years (1961-1962 and 1962-1963) and was an active participant on a number of committees.
 Dr. Frazier served as Head of the Department of Business and Economics Meredith College (1954-1985).
-She played a vital role in developing the MBA Program and served as Director of the program (1983-1991).
-She maintained a close relationship with UNC-G over the years too.
+She played a vital role in developing the MBA Program and served as Director from 1983-1991.
+She maintained a close relationship with UNC-G over the years, too.

 Mary Edith Fox was reared in Terre Haute, Indiana, where her father was a professor at Indiana State University of Terre Haute and where she earned her bachelor's degree in Business Administration in 1946.
 After a move to North Carolina and her four children (two girls and two boys) entered school, she successfully combined managing home and a career.